janka000/rampart/docs/protocols.md

 It's the primary place where the reference genome(s), primers, analysis pipelines etc are defined.
 For this reason a protocol is typically virus-specific, with the run-specific information overlaid.

-**In this version of RAMPART, there are all the files already provided in `/covid_protocol` folder.
-Those are used by deafult.
-You can modify them if needed, or you can create your own protocol.**

 #### A protocol is composed of 5 JSON files